redayzarra/AutoPilot/README.md

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the MIT license.
+Please see the [LICENSE](https://github.com/redayzarra/) file for details.